 They suggest that since we might never get jobs, we should consider migrating to the country and living more cheaply there.
-An example is cited of a long-term jobseeker who sold her home in Sydney and bought a three-bedroom house in rural Queensland and was able to get $260 in rent: the same as the dole, so she no longer claimed.
-Can they force me to move to Queensland?
-Sounds like they want to put us out to pasture and die.
-They crunch the figures, taking into account selling off all my assets, which I haven’t even agreed to, and none of the figures add up in a way to mean I’d be off the dole, so they put that idea aside.
+They tell me about a long-term jobseeker who sold her home in Sydney and bought a three-bedroom house in rural Queensland and was able to get $260 in rent: the same as the dole, so she no longer claimed.
+Can they force me to move to country Queensland?
+Sounds like they want to put me out to pasture and die.
+They crunch the figures, taking into account selling off all my assets, which I hadn’t even agreed to, and none of the figures add up in a way to allow me to be off the dole, so they put that idea aside.
 Phew.

-We’re told our life experience counts while we’re shown how to wipe 15 years off our CVs.
+We’re told our life experience counts while being shown how to wipe 15 years off our CVs.
 Am not sure what’s going to happen when I show up in real life.
-Filling out the ATO declaration and Working With Children Checks all require handing exact birthdate to employer.
+Filling out the ATO declaration and Working With Children Checks all require handing an exact birthdate to employers.
 Change my LinkedIn profile pic to a Powerpuff Girls avatar and hope that gets me by.

-To improve our employability, we’re offered Work for the Dole jobs, where we work for two days a week.
+To improve our employability, we’re offered Work for the Dole jobs, where we work for two days a week for no extra $$$.
 The skill-enhancing tasks include cleaning train platforms alone overnight, joining an assembly line at a mattress factory or building breeze-block loos.
 I volunteer to do retail at Vinnies but they say no, that’s for “needier” people.

 On this cheery note, I head home in time for a …